 Web Forms Control Identification

-Every control on an ASP.NET Web page must be uniquely identifiable.
-Generally, you assign a value to a control'sproperty to uniquely identify it.
+Every control on a Web Forms page must be uniquely identifiable.
+Generally, you assign a value to a control's ID property to uniquely identify it.
 This value becomes the instance name of the control — that is, the name by which you can refer to the control in code.
-For example, if you set the ID property of a control to Text1, you can reference the control in code as Text1.
+For example, if you set the ID property of a TextBox control to "Text1," then you can reference the control in code as

-A number of data-bound controls, including the, , , , and controls, act as containers for other (child) controls.
+A number of data-bound controls, including the DataList, Repeater, and DataGrid controls, act as containers for other (child) controls.
 When these controls run, they generate multiple instances of the child control.
-For example, if you create a DataList template with a control in it, when the page runs, there are as many instances of that Label control in the page as there are records in the DataList control's data source.
+For example, if you create a DataList template with a Label control in it, when the page runs, there are as many instances of that Label control in the page as there are records in the DataList control's data source.

 Because controls can be instantiated multiple times on the same page, and because you can reuse control names on different pages, the ASP.NET page framework provides mechanisms to ensure that controls on the page and in your application have unique identifiers.
 It also provides you with ways to find these individual controls so that you can manipulate them in your own code.